thesadastronaut/thesadastronaut/README.md

-- 👋 Hi, I’m @thesadastronaut
-- I also go by, Matt
+- 👋 Hi, I’m @thesadastronaut, I also go by my firstName which is "Matt";
-- 👀 I’m interested in making websites & applications do things
+- 👀 I’m interested in making websites & applications do things.
 - 🌱 I’m currently re-doing a Udemy Bootcamp to ensure my knowledge of Web Technologies is as up to date as it can be.
 - 💞️ I’m looking to collaborate on projects that challenge my abilities and teach me to work remotely with a team.
 - 📫 How to reach me, current email is: matty.aytch@gmail.com - // to be updated //